Fangcheng-Wang/crystmatch/docs/index.md

 They can be directly used for subsequent [SSNEB calculations](https://theory.cm.utexas.edu/vtsttools/neb.html).

 !!! danger "Important"
-    The original `nebmake.pl` does not preserve the CSM between `POSCAR_I` and `POSCAR_F`.
+    `nebmake.pl` provided by VTST scripts does not preserve the CSM between `POSCAR_I` and `POSCAR_F`.
 Specifically, it will first reduce each fractional coordinate to `[0,1)` and then interpolate the reduced coordinates.
 This may lead to unexpected CSMs and thus incorrect transition paths as well as energy barriers.
 Therefore, we always recommend generating interpolated structures using

     ```
     crystmatch -D POSCAR_I POSCAR_F -n IMAGES